getartistry/artistry/wp-content/plugins/passwordless-login/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fix: Properly localize plugin again.
+Changed the text domain to be the same with the slug.

+= 1.0.6 =
+* Fix: Properly localize plugin.

 = 1.0.5 =
 * Fix: Fixed an issue with the Email Content Type.
 Now we are using the wp_mail_content_type filter to set this.